 Believe your friend.
-A few people are going to act as if you friend has lied or done something wrong.
-She/he will need your support.
+A few people are going to act as if your friend has lied or done something wrong.
+They will need your support.

 Listen carefully and do not laugh.
 People often laugh if they are embarrassed or nervous.